Upgrade from AX 2012 - Cutover testing (Mock cutover)

 - Allow users back in.
 Notify your user base that the upgrade is completed and that they can use the system again.

 The technical workstream involves various technical team members: the database administrator (DBA), the AX 2012 system administrator, server administrators, and developers who are familiar with AX 2012 and Finance and Operations.
-This topic will explain which tasks involve which roles.

 During cutover testing, the technical team is focused on performance and reliability testing of the data upgrade process, to make sure that it meets the business's downtime limit.
 Many elements of hardware and software are involved in this process.
 Some of these elements are on-premises, whereas others are in the Microsoft cloud.
 In addition, many elements of custom application code and standard code are involved.
 The result of this testing should be confidence in the cutover process for your environment.